-I ignore the interesting issue of an articulated DP including some A' and some A-landing sites (Szabolsci 1983, Gavruseva 2000, Alexiadou 2001, Haegeman 2003 among others).
+I ignore interesting evidence that an articulated DP includes both A' and A-landing sites (Szabolsci 1983, Gavruseva 2000, Alexiadou 2001, Haegeman 2003 among others).

 Perhaps most egregiously, I do not engage with a rich body of scholarship which has identified subtle and intricate properties that distinguish classes of nominals, and teased out true nominal arguments and their Cases (see Alexiadou 2001, Lopez, to appear, and Picallo 1991 among others).
 Researchers in this area have argued that event nominals include verbal and aspectual projections, and that most or all nominals lack true EAs.
-But Lopez, to appear, shows that Spanish process nominals that do not entail a change of state have EAs (see (5))
+But Lopez, to appear, shows that Spanish process nominals that do not entail a change of state have EAs (see (5)).

-$^{^{5}}$ I will not consider definiteness concord which likely has a different grammar; see Baier 2015.
+5 I will not consider definiteness concord which likely has a different grammar; see Baier 2015.